aojea/kindnet/docs/Kubernetes-IPv6-Cluster.md

 ## Acknowledgments

-This work is based on @leblanc's [Instructions on how to instantiate a multi-node, IPv6-only Kubernetes cluster.](https://github.com/leblancd/kube-v6)
+This work is based on @leblanc 's [Instructions on how to instantiate a multi-node, IPv6-only Kubernetes cluster.](https://github.com/leblancd/kube-v6)